The Emberverse series: Post-Change world

 For a time, Europe was threatened by raids from pirates out of the Canary Islands, supported by the Emir of Dakar.
-A coalition of European nations joined together to retake the Canary Islands and destroy their bases on mainland Africa.
+A coalition of European nations joined to retake the Canary Islands and destroy their bases on mainland Africa.

 Merchants from Astoria and Newport traded at several ports in Asia, including one named New Singapore.
 Areas of China that survived came under attack by mounted hordes from the Mongolian steppe.
 India devolved to a fervently nationalistic northeastern state called Hinduraj, with smaller populations surviving south in the Deccan.
 Parts of South America apparently survived, given that Cardinals from there participated in the election of the new Pope.
 Sicily colonized Libya, while Greater Britain established colonies along the coasts of Algeria, Morocco and Mauritania.
 A scattering of African city-states survived along the coast of the continent including Cape Town.

 Tasmania and the South Island of New Zealand did better than anywhere else in the world, with no die-off, and they were soon sending peaceful explorers to other countries.
 While mainland Australia did not do quite as well, its larger land mass/resources meant that after a few decades, it was able to keep up with its more fortunate neighbors, with several new political entities rising from the ashes.
 The most important nation in Australia was the Kingdom of Capricornia, ruling Northern Australia, with a capital in Darwin.

 Shortly after the change, a single member of the Japanese Royal Family was evacuated from Tokyo by a group of soldiers referred to as the Seventy Loyal Men, though only 46 of them would survive the trip to Sado, Niigata.
 The member of the royal family was Reiko's grandmother, who was either Princess Mako or Princess Kako.

 Supreme Leader of North Korea Kim Jong-Il, under the influence of the same Powers who guided the Church Universal and Triumphant in the United States, conquered much of mainland Eastern Asia following the Change.
 Following his death, he would be succeeded by his son, but it has yet to be revealed if his heir is his real-world successor, Kim Jong-un.